abhay-keyvalue/chatbot-js-poc/README.md

   apiKey: 'YOUR_API_KEY', // Required: API key for authentication.
   agentType: 'YOUR_AGENT_TYPE', // Required: Agent type for the bot.
   theme: {
-    buttonColor: '#3498db', // Optional: Color of the chat button.
+    primaryColor: '#3498db', // Optional: Color of the chat button.
     chatWindowColor: '#f5f5f5', // Optional: Background color of the chat window.
     textColor: '#333' // Optional: Color of bot text.
   }